UPDATE: Taiwan Legal Research

 - Herbert H.P.
 Ma, General Features of the Law and Legal System of the Republic of China, in Trade and Investment in Taiwan 1 (Hanbao Ma & In-Jaw Lai ed., 1985).

-The first Taiwan local law school was established in 1928 under Japanese colonial period, Taihoku (Taipei) Imperial University Law School.
-It was later renamed as National Taiwan University Law School in 1946.
+The first Taiwan local law school was established in 1928 during the Japanese colonial period, Taihoku (Taipei) Imperial University Law School.
+It was later renamed as the National Taiwan University Law School in 1946.
 As of March 2016, there are about 40 universities and colleges that offer law programs in Taiwan and nine of them offer L.L.B., Masters of Laws and Ph.D. in law programs.

 Under Article 26 of the University Act of Taiwan, undergraduate legal education is usually about 4 years, master education is between 1 to 4 years and doctoral education should be in between 2 to 7 years, subject to special exceptions approved by the Ministry of Education.
 Certain traditional domestic law courses have always been made mandatory, such as Constitutional Law, Civil Law, Criminal Law, and Civil Procedure etc. Recently, more and more law schools also offer courses in foreign and international law.
 Some law schools, such as Soochow Law School, have also made courses such as Introduction to Anglo-American Law, mandatory.